rcrowther/django-static_models/README.md

 ## Generating URL'/' root
 If you are planning an complete static site, as opposed to boosting part of your site, you may run into the Djanog root abstraction.
 Django serves static files from the 'static/' directory, not the root.
 It has no analogy for a physical base 'root' directory.
 It either errors, or gets a configured URL.
 So what will you do with '/'?

 Well, most visual websites will have a 'home' page of some kind.
 You could cook something up in deployment, and ignore anything that doesn't work through page generation.
-Or you could take advantage of this app's psudo-model generation, and generate an 'index.html' page from your project's 'home' page view.
+Or you could take advantage of this app's pseudo-model generation, and generate an 'index.html' page from your project's 'home' page view.
 That's the kind of purpose the pseudo-model code was added for.